featureform/featureform/docs/providers/kubernetes.md

 Featureform supports [Kubernetes](https://kubernetes.io/) as an Offline Store.

 ## Implementation <a href="#implementation" id="implementation"></a>
-Since featureform is deployed natively on a Kubernetes cluster, it can leverage its own cluster to compute transformations and training sets.
+Since Featureform is deployed natively on a Kubernetes cluster, it can leverage its own cluster to compute transformations and training sets.
 Featureform however does not handle storage in non-local mode, so it is necessary to seperately register a file store provider like [Azure](azure.md) to store the results of its computation.

 #### Requirements
 * [Remote file storage (eg. Azure Blob Storage)](azure.md)